Riven: Development

-Cyan began work on Riven in 1993, after Myst's release.
+Cyan Productions began work on Riven in 1993, after Myst's release.
 Before development began, when the name of the game was undecided, the brothers Robyn and Rand Miller said they wanted a "natural flow" from the first game to the sequel.
 As Myst proved to be a popular and commercial success, the two developers were able to expand their four-person team to a much larger crew of designers, artists, programmers, and sound designers.
 Development spanned more than four years, and was a much larger undertaking than for the first game; Riven had a budget of between US$5 and $10 million, more than ten times the cost of developing Myst.

 The design for Riven stemmed from a desire to create something different and more dynamic than the romantic style of Myst.
 At an early point, the game's world was to be called Equiquay.
 The first stage of development was to create the puzzles, in an attempt to integrate them as smoothly as possible into the areas in the game.
 The Millers met their co-designer, Richard Vander Wende, at a demonstration of Myst for the Digital World Expo in Los Angeles.
-Vander Wende had previously worked for ILM, and at Disney as a designer for the animated feature Aladdin.
+Vander Wende had previously worked for ILM, and at Walt Disney Feature Animation as a designer for the animated feature Aladdin.
 As the third member of Riven's conceptual team, Vander Wende ended up contributing what Robyn Miller described as an "edgier" and complementary vision, that made the game dramatically different from its predecessor.

-At the time of Rivens development, publisher Broderbund was facing falling revenues as development costs rose.
-Two years into the project, Cyan still had nothing they could show them.
-Broderbund's stock dropped from $60 a share to $22 in 1996, because of a delay in the publishing of Riven.
-The plan had been to ship the game in time for the 1996 holiday season; Riven was finally published on October 31, 1997.
-Even though Rivens sales were expected to be higher than any other game that holiday season, Broderbund launched a $10 million marketing campaign and developed a retail marketing partnership with Toshiba America.
-Anticipation for the game was high even among non-gamers, helped by web-based word of mouth and well-placed media coverage.